albertkso/web50-project2-chat/README.md

 ### Additional Functionality ###

 The ability to delete messages was implemented - a link is displayed for every eligible message.

-Also, message notifications were added, during implementation and testing it became apparent there was a need for new message notifications.
+Also, new message notifications were added.
+During implementation and testing it became apparent there was a need for new message notifications.